cvxgrp/cov_pred_finance/README.md

 ## Usage
 There are two alternative ways to use the package.
-The first is to use the `covariance_estimator` function to create a combined multiple IEWMA (CM-IEWMA) predictor.
-The second is to define your own covariance predictors, via dictionaries, and pass them to the `CovarianceCombination` class.
+The first is to use the `from_ewmas` function in the `CovarianceCombinator` class to create a combined multiple IEWMA (CM-IEWMA) predictor.
+The second is to provide your own covariance experts second is to define your own covariance predictors, via dictionaries, and pass to the `CovarianceCombination` class.

 ### CM-IEWMA
-The `covariance_estimator` function takes as input a pandas DataFrame of returns and the IEWMA half-life pairs, and returns an iterator object that iterates over the CM-IEWMA covariance predictors defined via namedtuples.
+The `from_ewmas` function takes as input a pandas DataFrame of returns and the IEWMA half-life pairs, and returns an iterator object that iterates over the CM-IEWMA covariance predictors defined via namedtuples.
 Through the namedtuple you can access the `time`, `mean`, `covariance`, and `weights` attributes. `time` is the timestamp. `mean` is the estimated mean of the return at the $\textit{next}$ timestamp, $\textit{i.e.}$ `time+1`, if the user wants to estimate the mean; per default this is set to zero, which is a reasonable assumption for many financial returns. `covariance` is the estimated covariance matrix for the $\textit{next}$ timestamp, $\textit{i.e.}$ `time+1`. `weights` are the $K$ weights attributed to the experts.
 Here is an example: